-Text always prints best when set to using registration black, and created in vector form; which is created when working from Illustrator or InDesign (Not Photoshop - as this will rasterise it (ie. make it an 'image')).
+Text prints best when set to registration black, and kept in vector form; which is created when working from Illustrator or InDesign (Not Photoshop - as this will rasterise it (ie. make it an 'image')).

 Use normal black (100% K) for type 14pt or above to avoid excess ink.

-To keep text & line art as vectors when exporting artwork; do not rasterise them, and never export as a jpeg.
+To retain any text & line art as vectors when exporting artwork; do not rasterise them, and never export as a jpeg.

-The Pink lines in the top right was printed from a Jpeg file.
+The Pink lines in the top right was printed from a Jpeg file (Registration black).